Kyle Fuller: 2017

 combined tackles (61 solo), a career-high 22 pass deflections, and two interceptions.
-He earned an overall grade of 84.3 from Pro Football Focus, which ranked 21st among all qualifying cornerbacks in 2017.
+He earned an overall grade of 84.3 from Pro Football Focus (PFF), which ranked 21st among all qualifying cornerbacks in 2017.

 2018

-On March 6, 2018, the Chicago Bears placed the transition tag on Fuller worth $12.971 million.
-On March 16, 2018, the Green Bay Packers extended a four-year, $56 million contract with $18 million guaranteed offer to Fuller, which the Bears then matched later that day, keeping Fuller under contract with the Bears through 2021.
+On March 7, 2018, the Chicago Bears placed the transition tag on Fuller which was a fully-guaranteed one–year, $12.97 million contract.

+On March 16, 2018, the Green Bay Packers extended a four–year, $56 million contract with $18 million guaranteed offer to Fuller as a restricted free agent.
+The same day, the Chicago Bears chose to match the offer by the Green Bay Packers and signed Fuller to a four–year, $56 million contract extension that included $19 million guaranteed upon signing and an initial signing bonus of $18 million.

 Fuller's 2018 season opened on a disappointing note when he dropped a potential game-sealing interception against the Packers, who eventually scored on the drive to win 24–23; after the game, he commented, "All I got to say is I got to catch it."
-In Weeks 6 and 7 against the Miami Dolphins and New England Patriots, he recorded three total interceptions, two off the former's Brock Osweiler and once off the latter's Tom Brady.
+In Weeks 6 and 7 against the Miami Dolphins and New England Patriots, he recorded three total interceptions, two off Brock Osweiler and once off Tom Brady.
 The two picks in Miami marked the first time that a Bear recorded two interceptions in a game since Fuller's performance against the 49ers in 2014.

-During the remainder of the regular season, he recorded four more interceptions against Nathan Peterman of the Buffalo Bills, Matthew Stafford of the Detroit Lions, Eli Manning of the New York Giants, and Jared Goff of the Los Angeles Rams.
+During the remainder of the regular season, he recorded four more interceptions against Nathan Peterman of the Bills, Matthew Stafford of the Lions, Eli Manning of the New York Giants, and Jared Goff of the Los Angeles Rams.
 Fuller finished the season with 55 tackles, 21 passes defended, and shared a league-leading seven interceptions with Xavien Howard and Damontae Kazee.
-He received an overall grade of 81.4 from Pro Football Focus in 2018, which ranked as the 7th highest grade among all qualifying cornerbacks in 2018.
+He received an overall grade of 81.4 from PFF in 2018, which ranked as the 7th highest grade among all qualifying cornerbacks in 2018.

 On December 18, Fuller was selected to his first Pro Bowl.
 He was later also named to first-team All-Pro along with teammates Khalil Mack, Eddie Jackson, and Tarik Cohen.

 2019

-In week 2 against the Denver Broncos, Fuller made his first interception of the season off a pass from Joe Flacco that was intended for Emmanuel Sanders in the 16–14 win.
+In Week 2 against the Denver Broncos, Fuller made his first interception of the season off a pass from Joe Flacco that was intended for Emmanuel Sanders in the 16–14 win.

-In week 3 against the Washington Redskins, Fuller intercepted a pass from Case Keenum in the 31–15 win.
-In week 8 against the Los Angeles Chargers, Fuller recorded a team high 7 tackles and made an interception off Philip Rivers in the 17–16 loss.
+In Week 3 against the Washington Redskins, Fuller intercepted a pass from Case Keenum in the 31–15 win.
+In Week 8 against the Los Angeles Chargers, Fuller recorded a team high 7 tackles and made an interception off Philip Rivers in the 17–16 loss.

 Fuller ended the 2019 season with three interceptions and 12 pass breakups.
 His 82 combined tackles were a career best.
 On January 9, 2020, he was named to the 2020 Pro Bowl roster in place of an injured Jalen Ramsey after being voted as an alternate.